 Whether it's whitewater rafting on the Colorado River, wakeboarding on glassy reflections of red rock at Lake Powell, sailing on Bear Lake or the Great Salt Lake, trolling for trophy fish at Strawberry Reservoir, or canoeing on quiet mountain lakes, Utah offers boaters and PWC enthusiasts a myriad of opportunities to head out on the water.
 With the popularity of boating and PWC use on the rise, however, the risk for accident and injury increases.
 Only a PWC insurance policy can help you quickly recover from a boating accident.
 However, before you search for PWC insurance, there are several factors to consider.

 Use our independent agent matching system to find the best insurance plan in your area.
 You tell us what you’re looking for, and our technology will recommend the best agents for you.
 Any information you provide will be sent to only the agents you pick.
 We do not sell to third parties.

 According to the U.S. Coast Guard:

-Each motorboat and personal water craft is required to carry owner’s or operator’s liability insurance when operated on Utah waters.
+Each motorboat and personal water craft are required to carry the owner’s or operator’s liability insurance when operated on Utah waters.
 The minimum insurance requirements are:

 A motorboat owned by a non-Utah resident and registered in the nonresident’s state must meet that state’s insurance requirements or comply with Utah’s liability insurance requirements within 90 days.